Frequently Asked Questions

 How long will it take to reprint/enlarge my photo?

 Generally speaking, we take 1-3 business days to ship your order or the first proof, depending on the type of service and the size of your order.
 For example, if you order Pro Grade Service with a scan, it could take between 7-14 business days to do the scanning, initial color correction and first proof.
 Scanning and color correction can be a very time-consuming process.
 Our owner Brian Sullivan, spent many years as a master photo lab technician in the Boston area, working with hundreds of photographers to produce high-quality prints.
 This part of the process should not be rushed because it directly affects the quality of subsequent prints.
 Once you receive your proof, you can either approve it, approve it with changes, or request changes and a second proof.
 If a second proof is necessary, allow a couple of days to complete this round of color correction and proofing.
 Once you approve the proof, it could take between 3-7 business days to print depending on the size of the order.
 If you are in a major rush and we have to bump other jobs to finish yours, a rush charge will be required.

 How long do you keep my files?

 Let us know if you think you will be re-ordering.
-We will keep your files on hand for up to 3 months without additional charge.
-Otherwise, files are usually deleted within a month or less of delivery.
+We usualy will keep your files on hand for up about 12 months without additional charge.
+Otherwise, files are usually deleted within two years or less of delivery.

 How do I know that you won't sell my prints without my permission?